Kreg Straight Edge Guide: How to Use and Review

 DIY Crosscut Jig

-Also, the DIY crosscut jig doesn’t have cutline indicators sticking out which makes it easier to store the guide.
+• Plus, the jig doesn’t have any cutline indicators sticking out, so it’s easier to store.

 Related: How to Make a DIY Circular Saw Crosscut Jig

-You can buy the Straight Edge Guide here and have it shipped to your home.
+You can order the Straight Edge Guide online here and have it shipped straight to your door.

 Circular saws, jigsaws, and routers are versatile tools, but they don’t usually cut straight without a little help from a fence or a guide.
 The Kreg Straight Edge Guide turns a circular saw and a jigsaw into a tool that makes accurate rip cuts.
 And it turns a trim router into a tool that makes accurate grooves and dados.